Saudi March Crude Oil Supply to China to Rise to Multi-Year High, Sources Say

 Saudi Arabia’s crude oil exports to China are set to touch a multi-year high in March after the kingdom cut its official selling prices to Asia for a fourth month and attracted more demand, several trade sources said.

-The allocation volume jumped from the previous two months, when it remained below 50 million barrels, and is the highest since March 2023, according to Reuters’ records.
+The allocation volume marks a jump from the previous two months, when it stayed under 50 million barrels, and is the highest since October 2022, Reuters records show.

-Companies that planned to increase Saudi crude liftings next month included PetroChina 601857.SS and Rongsheng Petrochemical 002493.SZ, the tally showed.
+Companies that planned to increase Saudi crude liftings next month included PetroChina 601857.SS, Rongsheng Petrochemical 002493.SZ and Sinochem, the tally showed.

-Aramco and the refining companies did not immediately respond to requests for comment.
+Aramco declined to comment on its March crude allocation to China.
+The refining companies did not respond to requests for comment.

 What is The China-Global South Project?